A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: How Inhibition affects the dynamics

 For $\arc{\kappa}{ee}{}{}{} = 1.36$, $x_1(t)$ starts in a stable fixed point region at $\arc{\kappa}{ie}{}{}{} = 0$; once $\arc{\kappa}{ie}{}{}{} > 0$, $x_1(t)$ transitions to a periodic phase (Fig. \ref{fig:periodicy} (a)), becoming entrained to $y_1(t)$ with the same period.
 This periodic behavior occurs for small amplitudes of the periodic function $y_1(t)$ and small coupling $\arc{\kappa}{ie}{}{}{}$.
 At $\arc{\kappa}{ee}{}{}{} = 1.37$, $x_1(t)$ begins in a marginally stable phase when $\arc{\kappa}{ie}{}{}{}=0$ and again shifts to the periodic phase with the same period as $y_1(t)$ for $\arc{\kappa}{ie}{}{}{} > 0$ (Fig. \ref{fig:periodicy} (b)).
 For $\arc{\kappa}{ee}{}{}{} = 1.39$, values of $\arc{\kappa}{ie}{}{}{} \leq 0.1$ correspond to a marginally stable phase for $x_1(t)$, while $\arc{\kappa}{ie}{}{}{} > 0.1$ leads to periodic behavior matching $y_1(t)$’s period (Fig. \ref{fig:periodicy} (c)).
 Finally, at $\arc{\kappa}{ee}{}{}{} = 1.6$, $x_1(t)$ remains marginally stable for $0 \leq \arc{\kappa}{ie}{}{}{} \leq 1.5$, transitioning to the periodic phase for $\arc{\kappa}{ie}{}{}{} > 1.5$ (Fig. \ref{fig:periodicy} (d)).
 Figure~\ref{fig:periodicy} (e) summarizes these transitions by showing periodic regions in gray and non-periodic in white across values of $\arc{\kappa}{ee}{}{}{}$ and $\arc{\tau}{e}{}{}{}$ as $\arc{\kappa}{ie}{}{}{}$ increases from 0 to 1.6.

 This diagram differs from the phase diagrams since it only distinguishes whether the dynamics are periodic, not whether fixed points are stable.
 In the special case $\arc{\kappa}{ie}{}{}{} = 0$, it coincides with the CBM phase diagram for $\numberneighbors{e}{e}= 2$.
 Originally, it is a phase diagram because the nonanalytic line separates stable fixed points (period-1 functions) from unstable ones.
 Notably, regions where $x_1(t)$ would normally be unstable fixed points become periodic when $y_1(t)$ is forced to be periodic.
-The extent of these changes depends on the parameters of the forced periodic $y_1(t)$.